 - Use informal messaging apps and services such as Jabber to enable colleagues to chat no matter where they are and keep communication at an optimal level.

 - For new employees who will be starting in a remote setting, take time to introduce team members and their roles as well as any relevant norms and expectations.
 Certain things that are learned through observation in an office setting will not be as easily perceived by those working remotely.

 - Set the expectation that employees will be responsible for their own digital proficiency as this will be essential to operating smoothly in a hybrid environment.

 - Consider “the office” to be a state of working, rather than a physical space.
-When someone is “out of the office” it simply means they are not available to work at this time, rather than commenting on their physical location.
+When someone is “out of the office” it simply means they are not available to work at this time.

 - Identify norms important to your team and plan ways for remote team members to participate seamlessly with those on campus.

 - Ensure all employees have an equitable manner of participating in meetings.
 This is especially important when some employees are in person, some on Zoom, and some on a phone.